Sammuel21/pridav-music-project/README.md

 this might imply that older songs are more popular, however we must keep in mind that this could be due to bias because the counts on of the songs released before year 2000 are uncomparable in counts to recent songs.

-Another finding was that the data relationship and patterns are not linear, as linear models failed miserably to explain the data - this is not a fault of overfitting as we had ~60 000 tracks and ~130 parameters.
-It is noteworthy however to say, that outlier impact analysis has not been performed on model level.
+Another finding was that the data relationships and patterns are non-linear, as linear models failed miserably to explain the data - this is not a fault of overfitting as we had ~60 000 tracks and ~130 parameters.
+It should be noted that outlier impact analysis has not been performed on model level.

-It is noteworthly to state that optimization process was much more important in linear models than in ensemble methods.
-Optimizing ensemble (XGBoost) did improve the performance but not by a significant margin, however when it came to linear models the performance was more than doubled, this shows the importance of optimization in linear models.
+It is also important to state that optimization process was much more important in linear models than in ensemble methods.
+Optimizing ensemble (XGBoost) did improve the performance but not by a significant margin, however when it came to linear models the performance was more than doubled.
+This shows the importance of optimization in linear models.
 The change in performance could be attributed to cross validation as general linear regression does not have many hyperparameters to tune but the performance improvement was significant.

-Instead, focusing on classifying whether a song is popular or not has yielded undecisive results.
+Instead, focusing on classifying whether a song is popular or not has yielded indecisive results.
 Even after addressing the poor class balance of the dataset, the models seemed to not differ much with the exception of LightGBM with oversampling.
 Even then, the model seemed to miss more than half popular songs.

 ## 5. Conclusions and Limitations